user923041/TIP/TIP-2/TIP-2 - Cap TARA's Total Supply.md

 ### Proposed Yield Curve Design

-According to the stated design goals, I propose the following yield curve design.
+According to the stated design goals, we propose the following yield curve design.
 <br><br>

 #### Definitions